kellydyer007/search.github.io/README.md

 # Search Search and more Search

 Page created by Kelly Dyer for CMSC 421 Fall 2020 Professor: William Regli

+Worked with: Elan Haims, Matt Dovel, and Gary

+University of Maryland

 Purpose: Conduct a science-y like expierement on graph traversal methods relating back to the traveling salesman problem(TSP).
 The TSP is given a graph, in this case fully connected, what is the shortest path from a starting city to all other cities in the given graph.